sebsto/amplify-android-getting-started/07_cleanup.md

 ## What You Will Learn

-- Sharing an Amplify backend configuration accross projects
+- Sharing an Amplify backend configuration across projects
 - Delete a cloud backend using Amplify CLI

 ## Key Concepts